Man And His 40-Year-Old Horse Help Each Other Get Through Life With Their Unbreakable BondAshley Maisano

 Waco Hanover was once a harness-racing standardbred, but now he spends his days relaxing with his best friend, 58-year-old Donnie MacAdams, at Rough Terrain Farm in Vermont.

-He was never able to out-run most horses, but he was certainly able to out-live them.
+He wasn’t the fastest horse on the track, but Waco possessed endurance of a different sort.
 At 40 years old, Waco has far surpassed what his owner expected when he moved way from the farm about 12 years ago.